ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 One challenge in reaching out to reviewers is knowing when to move on after waiting for a response.
 So we've added "If I don't hear from you within a week, I will assume you are unable to review at this time." to our [standard review request template](https://devguide.ropensci.org/reviewrequesttemplate.html).
 This puts everyone is on the same page and provides clarity to editors and potential reviewers.

-## Reviewers' dropping out

-When a reviewer drops out of the review process (or can no longer be contacted), the handling editor either recruits a replacement, often a person to which they can ask for a short turnaround (say, another editor!), or the editor acts as a second reviewer.
+Lastly, when a reviewer drops out of the review process (or can no longer be contacted), the handling editor either recruits a replacement, often a person to which they can ask for a short turnaround (say, another editor!), or the editor acts as a second reviewer.
 The goal is to not delay the review process too much.